 The History of the International Avenue Regeneration

 Throughout the decades, a number of planning documents have been made for International Avenue and its adjoining communities.
 These documents have varied in their scope, purpose, and regulatory power, but all have had significant impacts on the area.
 The BRZ has been an instrumental player in guiding this development towards urbanism for the people.

 Let us guide you through a brief history.

 1976: The City Plans for an Age of Asphalt

-The Functional Planning Report by Calts was completed by the City of Calgary transportation department in 1976.
+The CALTS Functional Planning Report was completed by the City of Calgary transportation department in 1976.
 This was a response to a previous lack of planning that was causing congestion and unsafe conditions.
 The plan called for two phases, but only the first was completed.
 The first phase was for four lanes with dedicated left-turn lanes.
 The second phase was for six lanes, and other changes, which would have made 17 Ave SE relatively similar to Macleod Trail.

 Being only a transportation plan, the overwhelming focus was on improving traffic flows for cars: not community, local business, or other forms of transportation.
 For many years sidewalk and other improvements were neglected because Phase II was considered impending, so why build anything if it would only be temporary?
 The legacy of this plan continues: many residential roads are still blocked when they used to connect to the Avenue.

 Led by a board of business members and Executive Director Alison Karim-Mcswiney, the BRZ was (and still is) a self-funded non-profit striving to support business and community along International Avenue: representing over 400 businesses today.